← Back to 史記

 使

 In the third year, King Zhuang of Chu surrounded Zheng, and Zheng urgently reported to Jin.
-Jin sent Xun Lin Fu to lead the middle army, Sui Hui to lead the upper army, Zhao Shuo to lead the lower army, with Xi Ke, Luan Shu, Xian Hu, Han Jue, and Gong Shuo assisting them.
-In the sixth month, they arrived at the river.
+Jin sent Xun Linfu to lead the central army, Sui Hui to lead the upper army, and Zhao Shuo to lead the lower army, with Xi Ke, Luan Shu, Xian Hu, Han Jue, and Gong Shuo assisting them.
+In the sixth month, they arrived at the Yellow River.
 They heard that Chu had already subjugated Zheng.
 The Zheng lord bared his flesh, allied with them, and departed.
 Xun Lin Fu desired to return.
 Xian Hu said: 'All came to save Zheng.
 Not to arrive is not permissible.
 The generals and officers will have separate hearts.'
 They ultimately crossed the river.
-Chu had already subjugated Zheng and desired to water their horses at the river for reputation and depart.
-Chu fought a great battle with the Jin army.
-Zheng had newly attached to Chu.
-They feared it and instead helped Chu attack Jin.
+Chu had already subjugated Zheng and wished to water its horses at the Yellow River to enhance its reputation before departing.
+Chu then fought a major battle with the Jin army.
+Zheng had only recently attached itself to Chu.
+Fearing Chu, it instead helped Chu attack Jin.
 The Jin army was defeated and fled to the river.
-They contended to cross, and the boats had very many people pointing.
+As they struggled to cross, many people in the boats had their fingers cut off.
 Chu captured our general Zhi Ying.
 When they returned, Lin Fu said: 'Your minister was the commander general.
 The army was defeated and should be executed.
 I request death.'
 Duke Jing desired to permit it.
 Sui Hui said: 'Formerly, when Duke Wen battled with Chu at the place of Cheng Pu, King Cheng returned and killed Zi Yu, and Duke Wen then was happy.
 Now Chu has already defeated our army.
 If we again execute their general, this assists Chu in killing the enemy.'
 They then stopped.

 94

 In the fourth year, Xian Hu with a rash plan defeated the Jin army on the river.
 He feared execution, so fled to Di and plotted with Di to attack Jin.
-Jin became aware and then exterminated Hu's clan.
+Jin discovered the plot and then exterminated Hu’s clan.
 Hu was Xian Zhen's son.

 95